lab1092/blender-manual_ja/html/_sources/render/display.txt

 Rendering still images is fairly simple.
 :doc:`Rendering Animations </render/workflows/animations>` is a bit more complex and is covered in the next sections.

-To render an image from the active camera, in the Render Panel, hit the big *Render* button.
+To render an image from the active camera, in the Render Panel, press the *Render* button.
 By default the 3D view is replaced with the UV/Image Editor and the render appears.